 A small minority of pupils have communication issues.
 We address this through targeted support and staff training.
 Staff have had training in ASD (Autism Spectrum Disorder), attachment and emotional literacy.

-We currently have 3 pupils who are supported with EHCPs (Education Health Care Plans).
+We currently have a small number of pupils who are supported with EHCPs (Education Health Care Plans).

 The school is an accessible building, with flat access, accessible toilets in nursery and the dining room and wheelchair accessible routes.